 - The title of "FDK (Fearless Doctor Killer)" is a nod to Bad Brains' "FVK (Fearless Vampire Killers)" - and by extension, the movie of the same name.

 - At the end of "When Tomorrow Hits," you can hear Mark softly intone the words "that's the lowdown."
 This is most likely an acknowledgment that the riff the song is based around is a slowed-down version of an old Wire song.

-- Singer Namedrop: In "Freak Momma", a song featuring Sir Mix-a-Lot, Mix-A-Lot works the band name into a pun: "I wanna get you in the mud, honey".
+- In "Freak Momma", a song featuring Sir Mix-A-Lot, Mix-A-Lot works the band name into a pun: "I wanna get you in the mud, honey".

 - Springtime for Hitler: When they were asked to write a song for a specific scene of the movie With Honors, they offered an instrumental outtake, but the studio insisted they submit a song with lyrics.
-So they added some very repetitive throwaway lyrics to the song, gave it the Title Only Chorus of "Run Shithead Run", and sent in both the instrumental and vocal versions, figuring this would result in the instrumental being used after all.
+So they added some very repetitive throwaway lyrics to the song, gave it the Title-Only Chorus of "Run Shithead Run", and sent in both the instrumental and vocal versions, figuring they'd either use the instrumental after all or just reject the song entirely.
 Instead, "Run Shithead Run" appeared complete with vocals both in the movie and on the soundtrack album...
 However, the band also noted that they never got another soundtrack offer again.

 - Toilet Humour: The untitled fifteenth track on Piece Of Cake consists of the band playing a simple repeating riff for 30 seconds, with fart sound effects (possibly achieved via Whoopee Cushion) played in time with the music.
 The final fart sound effect then segues into the start of "Ritzville".